ThePhenomenon1/ThePhenomenon1/README.md

 My coded web application is featured in the national newspaper, the Trinidad & Guardian.

+https://classifieds.guardian.co.tt/classified/bon-evani-boutiques-listing-16651.aspx

+TWO CONTINENTS.
 Production grade code.
 Global reach.

-https://classifieds.guardian.co.tt/classified/bon-evani-boutiques-listing-16651.aspx

 My 2nd Application is an Ecommerce / Superhero / Django REST Framework API.
 This Ecommerce API is powered by AWS, Redis-Cache and a Postgres database.
 It has been test-driven by the Fast API client Insomnia.